kdsuneraavinash/neomerce/README.md

 psql -U neomerce_app neomerce
 ```

+Download `database` directory from this repo and then in the shell,
-Then in the shell, import the current DDL and DML schema.
+import the current DDL and DML schema.

 ```sql
 \i database\schema.sql